BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 *Investors should consult their financial advisers if in doubt about whether the product is suitable for them

 Equity-Linked Saving Scheme (ELSS) is a unique investment option that aims for potential wealth creation while also offering tax benefits under the provisions of Section 80C of the Income Tax Act, 1961.
-ELSS primarily invests the major corpus of money (minimum 80% of the portfolio) in equities and equity-related securities.
+ELSS funds primarily invest (minimum 80% of the portfolio) in equities and equity-related securities.

 Furthermore, these funds have the shortest lock-in period among all tax-saving investment options.
 The mandatory lock-in period for ELSS is just three years.